digitalfabrik/integreat-app/docs/08-cicd.md

 The first release february will have the version number `2020.2.0`.

-# Environment variables and dependencies
+# Environment Variables and Dependencies

 |Variable|Description|Where do I get it from?|Example|Reference|
 |---|---|---|---|---|